VitorAguiar/forensicstr/README.md

 forensicstr
 ===========

-R scripts to analyze forensic STR datasets.
+### R scripts to analyze forensic STR datasets.

-Rforensic.R consumes a csv file with the individuals' genotypes and produces 2 tables and a histogram.
+##### Rforensic.R consumes a csv file with the individuals' genotypes and produces 2 tables and a histogram.

 Table 1 contains:

-Allele frequencies for each locus,
+* Allele frequencies for each locus
-Number of individuals,
+* Number of individuals
-Observed Heterozygosity,
+* Observed Heterozygosity
-Expected Heterozygosity,
+* Expected Heterozygosity
-The moment estimate of the Inbreeding Coefficient, Matching Probability,
+* The moment estimate of the Inbreeding Coefficient
+* Matching Probability
-Power of Exclusion,
+* Power of Exclusion
-Power of Discrimination,
+* Power of Discrimination
-Typical Paternity Index,
+* Typical Paternity Index
-Polymorphic Information Content.
+* Polymorphic Information Content

 Table 2: